javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

     - The function code is taken from the `constructor` method (assumed empty if we don't write such method).
 3. Stores all methods, such as `sayHi`, in `User.prototype`.

 Afterwards, for new objects, when we call a method, it's taken from the prototype, just as  described in the chapter <info:function-prototype>.
-So `new User` object has access to class methods.
+So a `new User` object has access to class methods.

 We can illustrate the result of `class User` declaration as: